Declaring a Major in Computer Science

 Declaring the BA Major in Computer Science

-There are no course requirements before entry into the program, but two computer science (CSC) courses above the level of 130 (including CSC 172) must be completed with a grade of C or better in order to enjoy the full privileges of a CSC major (non-expiring accounts, lab space, free printing, etc.).
+Students wishing to declare a BA in computer science should have completed CSC171: The Science of Programming, CSC172: Data Structuers and Algorithms, and MTH150: Discrete Mathematics with a grade of C or better in order to enjoy the full privileges of a CSC major (non-expiring accounts, lab space, free printing, etc.).

-Make an appointment to meet with the undergraduate coordinator, Marty Guenther, in Computer Studies Building (CSB) 735 to declare your major.
-Please bring a list of the 12 courses you plan to take to meet the BA requirements: 2 core courses; a 3 course track; foundational (no more than 2 CSC courses can be below CSC 172) and prerequisite courses; additional courses to meet the 12 courses needed.
+Click here to schedule an appointment to meet with the undergraduate program manager, Brynn Wilkins, in Wegmans Hall Room 2515 to declare your major.
+Please bring a list of the 12 courses you plan to take to meet the BA requirements: 2 core courses; a 3-course track; foundational (no more than 2 CSC courses can be below CSC 172) and prerequisite courses; additional courses to meet the 12 courses needed.
 Also have a plan as to how you will meet the distributional requirements in Humanities and Social Sciences, whether it be clusters, minors or majors.

 Declaring the BS Major in Computer Science